Mark Zuckerberg settles lawsuit over Cambridge Analytica scandal, reports say

 Facebook later sold user data to commercial partners in direct violation of the consent order and removed disclosures from privacy settings that were required under consent order, the lawsuit alleges.

-The settlement comes the same day that Marc Andreessen, co-founder of venture capital firm Andreessen Horowitz and a Meta board members, was due to take the stand, the AFP reported.
+The settlement comes the same day that Marc Andreessen, co-founder of venture capital firm Andreessen Horowitz and a Meta board member, was due to take the stand, the AFP reported.